magiccodingman/MagicEF.Scaffolding/README.md

     }
 ```

-## Scaffolding with `dotnet ef`
+#### Step 4: Scaffolding with `dotnet ef`

-To scaffold your database models, use the following PowerShell command:
+You can scaffold directly utilizing the command line if you wish, but I'm going to show you how to do this with PowerShell.

 ```powershell
 cd "<path-to-your-project>"